stennety/mywebsite/_posts/2019-06-06-sql-workshop.md

 - Evaluate and use solutions for migrations and querying in services separately
 - e.g. `knex` for migrations, `pg` for querying in services
+- Think about query builder if the queries become more complex with the native `pg` use